furesoft/Slithin/README.md

 # This is a beta, so use it on your own risk

+# Information
+The notebooks are saved as it is on the device.
+On your computer the files are stored in Documents/Slithin.
+Because of the rewrite of Slithin it is possible to make an smartphone app.
+So in far future there will be an app available.

 # Contribution

 Everyone is welcome to contribute.
 I am looking especially for people who can implement the new rM6 format.
 But other contributions are always welcome.